ARM-software/gator/examples/readme.txt

-delta.c:    generate a custom delta counter chart by emitting annotations. absolute.c: generate a custom absolute counter chart by emitting annotations. cam.c:      generate a custom activity map (CAM) view by emitting CAM messages.
+delta.c:    generate a custom delta counter chart by emitting annotations. absolute.c: generate a custom absolute counter chart by emitting annotations. cam.c:      generate a custom activity map (CAM) view by emitting CAM messages. shared.c:   generate a per-process unique counter and a counter shared by multiple processes.

 *** Building the examples ***